port-labs/port-docs/docs/software-catalog/entity/tutorial.md

 ### Update Entity identifier

-In order to change the identifier of an Entity you can use one of the following options:
+There are two methods to to change an Entity's identifier:

 #### From the UI